molliemarie/MSIA-D3Course-2019/Projects&Exercises/FirstCompleteScatter/addingALine.md

-# Creating our first line plot!
+# Creating our first line plot

 We've already created a scatter plot, so let's piggy back off that code, adding a line to this already created plot.